-HOLISTIC PRACTICE STAGE GUIDE.
+HOLISTIC PRACTICE STAGE GUIDE

-Busy Solo Practice with Front Desk Staff
+Stage 4: Busy Practice with Front Desk Staff

+Not sure this is your stage?
 Holistic practices develop differently as they grow.
-If this guide does not fully match your current situation, the full stage guide library is available at
+If this guide does not fully match your current situation, the full stage guide library is available at holisticpracticemanagement.com/stages

 Holistic practices evolve through recognizable operational stages.

-• Stage 1 - Pre-Launch or Pre-Income
+• Stage 1 - New Practice

-• Stage 2A - Modest Solo Practice
+• Stage 2A - Small Practice

 • Stage 2B - Practice Within a Practice